 – Not known : What it says, although I sometimes know the county (see above), or even the approximate location, but not with sufficient accuracy to place it in a specific OS 1km grid square.

 - Club : The club(s) which currently use the section.
-A name in brackets denotes the club (and trial) that was the main user of the section before it was “abandoned”.
+A name in brackets denotes a club (or trial) that is no longer current.

 - Trial : The trial(s) which currently use the section.
-A name in brackets denotes the trial (and the organising club) that was the main user of the section before it was “abandoned”.
+A name in brackets denotes a trial (or club) that is no longer current.

 - Use Status :

 – Abandoned : I have no record of use since the year stated and I know, or am pretty certain, that the section is unlikely to be used again.
 Abandoned is only used where the trial (which used the section) is still running.

 – Current : Used at least once in the last 20 years.

 – Historic : The section was used for a trial which is no longer running.